ChimeHQ/Ligature/README.md

 # Ligature
 A Swift package to aid in text selection, grouping, indentation, and manipulation.

+Ligature includes aliases and implemenations as needed to make parts of the UIKit and AppKit text interfaces source-compatible.

 > [!WARNING]
 > This is currently very WIP.